michael-cs/project3cx_personalpbextractor/README.md

 # project3cx_personalpbextractor
-A program to extract the phonebook list from a 3cx backup XML file.
+A program to extract the personal phonebook list from any extension on a 3cx backup XML file.

 PT-BR: